ibm-granite/granite-vision-models/README.md

 For an example of fine-tuning Granite Vision for new tasks refer to [this notebook](https://huggingface.co/learn/cookbook/en/fine_tuning_granite_vision_sft_trl).

+### Use Granite Vision for MM RAG

+For an example of MM RAG using granite vision refer to [this notebook](https://github.com/ibm-granite-community/granite-snack-cookbook/blob/main/recipes/RAG/Granite_Multimodal_RAG.ipynb).

 ## How to Download our Models?
 The model of choice (granite-vision-3.2-2b in this example) can be cloned using: